indimail/indimail-virtualdomains/.github/README-indimail.md

 # LICENSING

-indimail-mta/IndiMail uses GPLv3 License.
+IndiMail uses GPLv3 License.
 See file [LICENSE](https://github.com/mbhangui/indimail-virtualdomains/blob/master/LICENSE "GPLv3").
-Additional licenses (if any) may be found in subfolder of each component that indimail-mta/IndiMail uses.
+Additional licenses (if any) may be found in subfolder of each component that IndiMail uses.

 # TERMINOLOGY used for commands